 Like yoga or focusing on my breath, prayer and meditation triggered me for years and years.
 Some days, even walking into my quiet place of worship flooded my body with anxiety.
 Just breathe wasn’t helping.
 There were many days that I never even sat down, just anxiously turned around and walked back out the door once the overwhelming panic filled my body.

-I returnws to my car, telling myself just breathe.
+I returned to my car, telling myself just breathe.
 Just breathe.
 Then angrily berated myself that I could not.
+I felt like a failure.

 My faith was strong.
 I believed in the power of prayer.
 Why was it impossible for my body?
-I felt ashamed that my body did not align with God, with truth.
+I felt ashamed that my body did not align with God, with truth, and with my own beliefs.

 Grounding Through Breath

-In time, with a lot of practice, I found my breath to be a consistent place where I could ground myself.
-This took many years of inner work – trauma therapy, group therapy, yoga, building friendships, opening to those people whom I learned how to trust, and prayer.
+In time, and with a whole lot of practice, I have finally found my breath to be a consistent place where I can ground myself.
+This took many years of inner work – mostly through trauma therapy – EMDR, IFS, somatic therapy.
+I also found group therapy, continued yoga, slowly built friendships and learned to start trusting people.
+Opening to people who earned my trust has been powerful.
+I have even been able to pray now.
+And just breathe.

 The process to find an anchor in my own breath was painfully slow.
 I learned that this is the pace of the body.
 A pace that makes change last.